sp1ff/elfeed-score/README.md

 Like Gnus scoring, this may look like Lisp code, but it is not directly eval'd.
 It will be read by the Lisp reader, so it must at least be a valid Lisp s-expression.
 You can find details below.

 # Prerequisites

 This package was developed against [Elfeed](https://github.com/skeeto/elfeed) 3.3.0, which itself requires Emacs 24.3 and cURL.

 # Installing

-The easiest way to install elfeed-score is [MELPA](https://github.com/melpa/melpa); assuming you've got MELPA in your ='package-archives=, just say:
+The easiest way to install elfeed-score is [MELPA](https://github.com/melpa/melpa); assuming you've got MELPA in your `package-archives`, just say:

     (use-package elfeed-score
       :ensure t